 The Future of Kiln Lining Fibres

 However, RCF has environmental, health and safety (EHS) concerns.
-After numerous studies, RCF was classified as a category 1b carcinogen in Europe and is considered a substance of very high concern (SVHC) under REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals).
+After numerous studies, RCF was classified as a category 1b carcinogen in Europe and is considered a substance of very high concern (SVHC) under REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals).

 There’s already pressure from European legislators to find safer alternatives, ‘Under the Carcinogens Directive, where technically possible, substitutes to RCF should be used.
 RCF is currently under consideration for further regulation in Europe, which will make the use of RCF more difficult with constraints and stringent controls likely to come into force.

 This demand is now for a material that balances the performance of RCF with more stringent environmental safety.
 This is a significant challenge, because RCF has really strong characteristics that make it ideal for use in chemical processing, iron & steel processing and ceramics factories.
-For example, RCF is very resistant to attack by alkai-based pollutants, something that needs to be considered when developing a viable alternative.
+For example, RCF is very resistant to attack by alkali-based pollutants, something that needs to be considered when developing a viable alternative.

-A Different Fibre
+A Different Fiber

 Superwool® XTRA delivers the strength that industrial applications need, both in terms of its resistance to high temperatures and pollutants, but also its improved EHS credentials.

 With a classification temperature of 1,450 degrees C, Superwool® XTRA offers a performance equal — and in many cases superior — to RCF.
 The fiber is unusual in that it expands when heated up to close shrinkage gaps at high temperatures.
 This is reversible, so when it cools down, the shrinkage gaps return and are visible.
 Once heated again, it expands and closes the gaps again.